(Article extracted fom a workshop & book called

 Ask.
 Do I absolutely never, never do anything right.???

-- LACK OF CHOIC E-Typically victim position.
-Words like: I can't or have to, must, etc. The challenge is.
-What stops you or what would happen if you did?
+- LACK OF CHOICE - Typically victim position.
+Words like: I can't or have to, must, etc.

-Example.
-I can't do it.
 Ask: What stops me?

-or.
-I have to finish by Tuesday!
+Example: I have to finish by Tuesday!

 Ask: What would happen if I didn't?

-- MIND READING. this refers to the belief that one person can know what another person is thinking or feeling without communication - or without knowing yourself where you got that knowledge from.
+This refers to the belief that one person can know what another person is thinking or feeling without communication - or without knowing yourself where you got that knowledge from.

-Good for belief systems and values etc.
+Good for testing belief systems and values etc.

 Ask yourself.
 How specifically do I know?